1. Name and Headquarters.

 The Committee shall appoint the members of the following Sub-Committees annually in November.
 Each Sub-Committee shall be subordinate to the Committee whose sanction must be obtained for all rules, regulations and expenditure other than that required for ordinary running expenses.
 The Flag Officers shall be ex-officio members of all Sub-Committees.
 In all cases three shall form a quorum.

 This Committee shall consist of not less than six members, three of whom must be members of the Committee.
-They shall be responsible for the management of all matters relating to Wroxham Broad.
+They shall be responsible for the management of all assets of the Club.

 11.3 Racing Committee.